Skip to main content

 Video: 2014 John Oxley Library Fellow - Thom Blake.
 Liquid Gold: the history of the Great Artesian Basin in Queensland.

-The 2013 John Oxley Library Fellows, Kathleen Mary Fallon and Matthew Nagas’ project - A Commemorative Pilgrimage of Significant Sites: the Australian South Sea Islanders from Tweed Heads to Torres Strait was to research, document, compile and photograph historic sites significant to Australian South Sea Islanders.
-Their project coincided with the 150th commemorations of the first arrival of Australian South Sea Islanders.
+The 2013 John Oxley Library Fellowship was awarded to Kathleen Mary Fallon and Matthew Nagas for their project, A Commemorative Pilgrimage of Significant Sites: the Australian South Sea Islanders from Tweed Heads to Torres Strait.
+Kathleen and Matthew's project aimed to research, document, compile, and photograph historic sites significant to Australian South Sea Islanders.
+This work coincided with the 150th commemorations of the first arrival of Australian South Sea Islanders.

 Approximately 62,500 South Sea Islanders were ‘brought’ to Queensland to work on sugar plantations.
-After extensive research, including travelling to various significant sites, liaising with the Australian South Sea Islander community and using the collections of the John Oxley Library, they are planning to publish a series of heritage tourism guides for different regional areas.
+After extensive research, which included travelling to various significant sites, liaising with the Australian South Sea Islander community, and utilising the collections of the John Oxley Library, Kathleen and Matthew planned to publish a series of heritage tourism guides for different regional areas.

 Video: 2013 John Oxley Library Fellows - Kathleen Fallon & Matthew Nagas.
 A Commemorative Pilgrimage of Significant Sites: the Australian South Sea Islanders from Tweed Heads to Torres Strait.

-The 2012 John Oxley Fellow Don Watson’s project made a valuable contribution to local architectural history by extending his previously published research, Queensland Architects of the 19th Century: A biographical dictionary into the 20th century.
+The 2012 John Oxley Fellowship was awarded to architectural historian Don Watson, who made a valuable contribution to local architectural history by extending his previously published research, Queensland Architects of the 19th Century: A biographical dictionary into the 20th century.

-Mr Watson's research not only chronicled the lives and work of Queensland architects, it also recorded pioneering Queensland life and how our architects have adapted their skills to design buildings appropriate to the climate, new technologies, and times of economic hardship.
+Mr. Watson's research not only chronicled the lives and work of Queensland architects but also recorded pioneering aspects of Queensland life.
+His work explored how architects adapted their skills to design buildings suited to the climate, new technologies, and times of economic hardship, providing important insights into the evolution of Queensland’s architectural landscape.

 Blogs: